socphoenix/pico-midicizer/README.md

 As a note, Grandorgue comes with safe but not ideal defaults.
 In audio settings you should click on your sound card, then properties, and request a smaller latency.
 Then you should change buffers per sample to something as low as you can get without audio glitches.
 Mine is set up for
-24 buffers for sample, and a desired latency of 1.
+64 buffers for sample, and a desired latency of 2 (I am using a M-audio usb audio interface. closest made now is [this](https://www.sweetwater.com/store/detail/AIR192x4--m-audio-air-192x4-usb-audio-interface)).
 <img width="654" alt="Screenshot 2023-04-08 at 5 56 25 PM" src="https://user-images.githubusercontent.com/18272432/230747377-306bd51f-dcb2-4582-83d5-38d906ca7d2e.png">
 <img width="654" alt="Screenshot 2023-04-08 at 5 56 56 PM" src="https://user-images.githubusercontent.com/18272432/230747384-3898cd4e-1ef6-468a-8207-36ca491d4ab2.png">